bmoshe/bootcamp-backend/README.md

 with the `permitted_attributes(...)` method.
 It takes a model and automatically looks up the policy, fetches the list of attributes permitted for the current action, and filters the incoming parameters.

-This means we can get rid of our `task_params` function, and instead do:
+This means we can get rid of our `task_list_params` function, and instead do:

 ```ruby
 def update